ti-uni-bielefeld/T-SIMD/README.md

 For further information on the **T-SIMD** library and the SIMD implementation of Warping methods, including related papers, videos, and image databases see https://www.ti.uni-bielefeld.de/html/people/moeller/tsimd_warpingsimd.html.

+## Download and Usage

+Download the latest release of **T-SIMD** from the [GitHub releases page](https://github.com/ti-uni-bielefeld/T-SIMD/releases).

+The easiest way to use **T-SIMD** is to download and include the single-header version `tsimd_sh.H` in your project.

+Alternatively, you can download the full source code and include the `src/lib/tsimd.H` header file.

 ## Example

 The following example shows how to use **T-SIMD** to compute the sum of two vectors